-YouTuber The Action Lab, who is always bringing us the coolest experiments, is back with a volcano experiment that is way neater (and more dangerous ) than the original volcano project.
-He uses ammonium dichromate to do this experiment and we dare you not to be impressed!
+One of these reasons is why the YouTuber called "The Action Lab", who is always bringing us the coolest experiments, put recreating conditions of a real-world volcano on his docket.
+And make no mistake, this is far more dangerous than the original volcano project.
+He uses ammonium dichromate to do this experiment and we dare you not to hold your breath.

-The YouTuber places a small batch of orange ammonium dichromate in the shape of a volcano on a large piece of paper.
-He then proceeds to light it up.
+But before you jump into oblivion, beware that ammonium dichromate is a carcinogen (read: highly toxic), so you probably shouldn't try this experiment at home.
+The YouTuber placed a small batch of orange ammonium dichromate in the shape of a volcano on a large piece of paper.
+Then he lights it up.